tschiemer/vehicle-controller/README.md

 *Note that the AGGERGAT patch (at this time) comes with two externals that will be blocked for security reasons by macOS.
 To unblock follow [these instructions](https://cycling74.com/articles/using-unsigned-max-externals-on-mac-os-10-15-catalina) by cycling74.

+*Important note* the combination of macOS/MaxMSP may use different indices for the Joystick HID controls, so possibly the respective `route` blocks have to be adjusted.

 # License

 MIT License